mikerik/gik2f8-h21mieri-labb1/README.md

-# GIK2F8-h21mieri-labb1
+# GIK2F8 - Labb 1 - Sökfunktion

-This is the repository for Labb 1 for the course GIK2F8 at Dalarna University.
+This is the repository for "Labb 1 - Sökfunktion" for the course GIK2F8 at Dalarna University.

 ## Getting Started